-Facebook Killer Knew McDonald’s Staff Was On To Him – Bolts Without His Fries?
+Facebook Killer Knew McDonald’s Staff Was On To Him, Bolts Without His Fries?
 [Opinion]

 The entire nation was looking for the Facebook killer when Steve Stephens pulled into a McDonald’s drive-thru near Erie, Pennsylvania.
 A hankering for 20 Chicken McNuggets and a side of fries would ultimately lead to the demise of the man known as the Cleveland Facebook killer.

 Stephens ordered the McDonald’s McNuggets, along with an order of fries, but the employee attempted to delay the suspect by telling him the fries will take another couple of minutes.
-He wasn’t about to wait.
-Stephens told the employee that he was in a hurry and then he pulled away without the fries.
-Police had just arrived in the area and a chase ensued for about five miles before Stephens was pushed off the road by a state police car.
+However, he wasn’t about to wait.
+Stephens told the employee that he was in a hurry and then pulled away without the fries.
+Police had just arrived in the area, and a chase ensued for about five miles before Stephens was pushed off the road by a state police car.
 It was at this time that the Cleveland suspect put his gun to his head, taking his own life.

-According to Cleveland 19 News, the employees weren’t 100 percent positive that the man sitting at the drive-thru window waiting for his order was Stephens or not.
+According to Cleveland 19 News, the employees weren’t 100 percent positive that the man sitting at the drive-thru window waiting for his order was Stephens.
 While the man at the window looked like the suspect, the employees also knew that Stephen’s cell phone was pinged from the Erie, Pennsylvania, area, which prompted them to go with their gut and call 911.

 McDonald’s employee Henry Sayers said that Stephens acted normal, so you wouldn’t have known that he was the subject of a nationwide manhunt by his demeanor.
 He never gave himself away by acting nervous.
 After Stephens didn’t fall for the ploy that the fries would be delayed, he took off and pulled out onto the main street in front of the fast-food restaurant.